top of page

 • Dispose of any historical fly-tipping waste

-• Remove debris and overgrown vegetation from pond, with guidance from Norfolk Pond Project
+• Continue to clear debris and overgrown vegetation from pond

 • Erect bird and bat boxes as appropriate